shagadellic/SolarData/README.md

 and paste to notepad, count line number starting at zero)

-This all runs well on a preloved (<150 bucks) Intel Nuc
+This all runs well on a preloved (<150 bucks) Intel Nuc siting in the laundry

-if you have a powerwall you are probably laughing at the need for this ;)
+If you have a powerwall you are probably laughing at the need for this ;)

 ----------------------------------------------------------------------------------------------------------
-under development - app with UI to select conditions to start / stop charging
+Under development - UI to select conditions to start / stop charging etc
 ----------------------------------------------------------------------------------------------------------

 API resourses for car appear available from https://www.teslaapi.io/